apache/cordova-cli/doc/readme.md

 | directory   | Directory containing plugin.xml
 | url         | Url to a git repository containing a plugin.xml
 | commit-ish  | Commit/tag/branch reference.
 If none is specified, 'master' is used
 | subdir      | Sub-directory to find plugin.xml for the specified plugin.
+(Doesn't work with `--fetch` option)

 ### Algorithm for resolving plugins